AlivadTheImpala/school_vault/Chatper 12 Notes - Diversity of Life.md

 **Phylogeny** is the history and relationships between different species and the study of organisms to find their relationships is called **systematics**

+Although we have different classes now, new data is always being produced and new characteristics are found.
+Thus the tree of life is always evolving.

+## The Levels of Classification
+**Taxonomy** is the arrang